 - Support media education and civic thinking.

-- Bolster the national, documentary film making industry.
+- Bolster the national documentary film making industry.

-- Make new contacts within the industry.
+- Make new contacts within the filmmaking community.

 You can choose from our flexible offers, or we can design one especially for your needs.
 We have created several cooperation and sponsorship packages suiting a variety of business profiles.